-There are many flavors available in these alternate milk beverages, often including vanilla, chocolate, and original.
+There are many flavors available in these alternative milk beverages, often including vanilla, chocolate, and original.
 Don't be afraid to have some fun--make chocolate Popsicles, hot cocoa, or dip your favorite cookies!

 When finding a milk replacement, be aware if you are allergic to gluten!
 Some rice milks may gluten in it, some are labeled, some are hidden.